labxscut/ksak/README.md

 # README

-## Software Description (Q&A)

-### Q: Where can I try this software?

-- You need to clone or download this project, then locate to <u>bin/Release</u>.
-After clicking <u>Ksak.exe</u> then you'll see the program immediately.

-### Q: Where can I get test data?

-- We provided some example data in the directory <u>data</u>, you can get the sequence data in <u>sequences</u> or outgroup data in <u>outgroup</u>.
-You can also use your own sequences data.

-### Q: How to use <u>Ksak.exe</u> analysis the given example data?

-- Click to run Ksak.exe in [bin/Release];
-- Click "Add" button in "Input" group, then pick the sequences in [data/sequences] (Hold "Shift" key to multi-select);
-- Click menu "Inputs/Add Outgroup", then pick the sequences in [data/outgroup];
-- Check "Eu" (or some others if you like) in "Run Parameters" group, and modify "K - mer length" and "Markov Background Order" (or not), then click "Run" button.
-- The tree result will appeared in "Output" group.

-***
 ## Introduction

 - Phylogenetic analysis is the cornerstone of evolutionary biology and taxonomy.
 Phylogeny based on molecular sequence similarity has become the de facto standard.
 All subsequences of size k derived from a molecular sequence are called its k-mers.
 Numerous studies demonstrated that k-mers of molecular sequences, such as genomic DNA and proteins are conserved within closely related organisms, and diverge with speciation (Huan et al., 2015, Yu et al., 2019).
 Thus k-mer statistics are efficient and effective phylogenetic distance measures (Bussi et al., 2021).